 LONGEST BURN TIME

 If you’re doing some serious trekking and need long battery life, go for Black Diamond’s Spot 325 lamp.
-The listed burn time on Amazon is 200 hours, but Clever Hiker claims the lamp will last 600 hours on low.
-Either way, that’s industry-leading battery life, so you won’t have to worry about running out of juice mid stride.
+The listed burn time on Amazon is for a whopping 200 hours, which is industry-leading battery life, so you won’t have to worry about running out of juice mid-stride.

 BEST FOR RUNNING